Kiranjith83/SA/SA.md

     - Multivalue Answer:
       - Same like simple routing policy but allows multiple records with the same name.
       - Returns upto 8 of the records in random.

+# AWS DataSync
+- Used to move large amount of data from on prem to AWS
+- Used with NFS and SMB compatible file system.
+- Replication can be done hourly, daily or weekly
+- Install the datasync agent to start the replication
+- Useful to replicate data between EFS to EFS.

 # CloudFront
 - CDN is a aglobal cache that stores copies of your data on edge caches.